haixiangyan/codeblock-beautifier/README.md

 On the bottom left of each code block, there's a selector for you to pick the correct language.

 ![Languages Selector](screenshot/langSelector.PNG)

+## Features

+* Beautify any code blocks wrapping in `<pre/>` automatically.

+* Can change to adapt any language highlight solutions manually.

+* Can switch any themes you like.

+* More than 80 themes are available.

+* More than 20 languages are available.

 ## Purpose
 The main reason I develop it it because [Medium](www.medium.com) doesn't provide a good highlight code blocks.